 France Bry-sur-Marne in France (1973)

 In Parliament, it is in the Hertford and Stortford constituency.
-Since the election of May 2005 Sawbridgeworth is represented by Mark Prisk, a Conservative.

 The village of Lower Sheering in Essex adjoins Sawbridgeworth, east of the railway station, along the Hertfordshire - Essex border.
 It shares the same postal code as Sawbridgeworth, although for local government purposes it comes under the Epping Forest district of Essex.